gengojs/gengojs/README.md

 * All plugins have been completed.
   * TODO: Create a pack and test all the features

+Here is what is going to happen in the near future:

+  * Release gengojs 1.0.0-alpha.1
   * Rewrite the docs

 Here is what you need to know about the changes: